p4lang/p4lang.github.io/_events/2020-p4-summit.md

 ### Hosted by the P4 Language Community and <br /> Open Networking Foundation

-We are planning a 'P4 expert roundtable series' to bring exciting keynotes, plenary, and panel discussions to the P4 community.
+We are planning to launch a 'P4 expert roundtable series' to bring exciting keynotes, plenary, and panel discussions to the P4 community.
 We will capture planned presentations and discussions with technical experts using a lively, roundtable format.
 These sessions will be available to everyone as a series for on-demand consumption, allowing us to reach a much broader audience from anywhere in the world.

-With this new format, we will continue accepting talk proposals (only) through the same [P4 Summit submission website](https://summit-cfp-2020.p4.org/).
-This on-demand approach will replace the 'in-person' P4 Summit planned for Stanford at the end of April.
-However, our P4 Summit program chairs and technical program committee will continue to review all submissions and shortlist talks for the P4 expert roundtable series.
+We have made the difficult decision to cancel the "in-person" 2020 P4 and Programmable Forwarding Summit we had planned to host at Stanford in April, due to the potential risk of the COVID-19 virus.
+We feel this is in the best interest of the entire P4 community.
+We are enthusiastic about the new roundtable format and we expect that it will help expand our community reach and enable more extensive industry involvement.
+We will continue accepting talk proposals through th [P4 Summit submission website](https://summit-cfp-2020.p4.org/) and invite your participation.

 ---